vegafusion/vegafusion.github.io/source/roadmap.md

 # VegaFusion Roadmap
 This page contains an assortment of capabilities that we would like to add to VegaFusion over time.
 These are not necessarily in chronological or priority order.
-If you are interested in contributing time and/or funding to help prioritise these items, please [get in touch!](mailto:jon@vegafusion.io)
+If you are interested in collaborating on any of these items, please [get in touch!](mailto:jon@vegafusion.io)

-## Packaging

-(roadmap_conda_forge_packages)=
-### conda-forge packages
-The `vegafusion-python` and `vegafusion-jupyter` packages could be submitted to conda-forge.  `vegafusion-python` is written in Rust and must be compiled to each supported operating system and Python version individually.  `vegafusion-jupyter` will be a `noarch` package that depends on `vegafusion-jupyter`.

-## Non-Jupyter Notebook Environments

-### Colab
-Colab supports custom JupyterWidgets, so it should be possible to support `vegafusion-jupyter` in Colab.
-For unknown reasons, it does not work today.
-See [vegafusion#55](https://github.com/vegafusion/vegafusion/issues/55).

 ## Python Dashboard Environments